Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 Recipe: Julia Child’s Famous Lobster Bisque

-Julia Child’s famous lobster bisque recipe recommends using only the chests and legs of the lobsters, then saving the tails and claws for use in another main dish.
+Julia Child’s famous lobster bisque recipe recommends using only the claws and legs of the lobsters, then saving the tails for use in another main dish.

 Remember how some recipes call for cognac?
-Well Julia Child calls for the flamboyant approach of adding cognac or sherry and then lighting the entire pan on fire as you continue to saute!
+Julia Child recommends a flamboyant approach: add cognac or sherry, then light the entire pan on fire as you continue to sauté.
 Talk about entertaining your guests!
-She claims this enhances the flavor of the soup.
+She claims this enhances the soup’s flavor.

-She then proceeds to remove the best pieces of lobster from her mixture of simmering lobsters and vegetables, and strain the juices from the casserole dish into a blender.
-The lobster meat and rice is then added and it is all pureed to form the final bisque.
+She then removes the best pieces of lobster from the simmering lobster-and-vegetable mixture and strains the juices into a blender.
+The lobster meat and rice are then added, and the mixture is pureed to form the final bisque.

 Ready for Your Next Bowl of Butter Lobster Bisque?